-An appeal is a request made to a higher court to review and change the decision of the original court.
+An appeal is a request to a higher court to review and change a decision of the original court.
 Appeals are governed by the Criminal Procedure Act 2009 (Vic).

-In Victoria, sentences imposed by courts can be appealed by both the prosecution and the offender.
-Convictions can only be appealed by the offender.
+In Victoria, both the prosecution and the offender can appeal sentences.
+Convictions (findings of guilt) can only be appealed by the offender.

 A person sentenced in the Magistrates' Court may appeal against their sentence to the County Court.
 The Director of Public Prosecutions (DPP) may also appeal against a Magistrates’ Court sentence to the County Court if satisfied that it is in the public interest.

-These appeals are currently conducted as a full rehearing of the matter.
-However, new legislation will soon require the County Court to determine the appeal based on the transcript of evidence and the submissions made during the original hearing in the Magistrates’ Court.
-Sentence appeals will then only be considered if the County Court determines that there is a compelling reason to impose a different sentence.
+These appeals are currently conducted as a full rehearing of the matter (known as a de novo appeal).
+However, future legislation will require the County Court to determine the appeal based on the transcript of evidence from the original hearing in the Magistrates’ Court.
+Sentence appeals will then only be considered if the County Court finds a compelling reason to impose a different sentence.
+These changes are expected to commence in 2028.

-A person sentenced in the County Court or Supreme Court can apply to the Court of Appeal for leave (permission) to appeal a sentence.
-The application may be refused if there is no reasonable prospect of the Court of Appeal imposing a less severe sentence than the original sentence.
+A person sentenced in the higher courts (the County Court or Supreme Court) can apply to the Court of Appeal for leave (permission) to appeal a sentence.
+The Court of Appeal can refuse the application for leave to appeal if there is no reasonable prospect that the Court of Appeal will impose a less severe sentence.

-In determining whether a sentencing error has been made, the Court of Appeal considers such matters as:
+In determining whether a sentencing error was made, the Court of Appeal considers matters such as:

 - the maximum sentence available to the original sentencing judge